 [See: 11 Things Seniors Should Look for in a Health Provider.]

+Earlier in her career, Hayes put aside publishing and scholarly work to raise two children with her husband, also a cardiologist.
+She forged ahead clinically but decided she was OK with being "only" an associate professor, even as others continued to climb the academic ladder.
 "If we're being judged on the same metrics – productivity, writing papers, seeing patients; whatever the metric is in our practice – as the men who are not taking time off to procreate, it is an immediate disadvantage," Hayes says.
 Some organizations are trying to mitigate such obstacles, she notes, by offering options like stop-the-clock tenure to support family life.

 As her children grew more independent, Hayes says, she became an academic late bloomer.
 She is now a full professor of medicine and publishes prolifically.
 However, she's concerned about equal progress and opportunities for other women.
 To accommodate different paths, she says, the structure of medicine needs to change.